 The All-Union Museum Association of the Tretyakov Gallery was established in 1986 (it was renamed the All-Russia Association in 1994).
-The Gallery’s building at Krymsky Val houses the only permanent exhibition of 20th century Russian art in the country.
+The Gallery’s building on Krymsky Val houses the only permanent exhibition of 20th century Russian art in the country.
 It displays works by Russian avant-garde masters from the 1900s-1920s who are famous all over the world, such as K.Malevich, V.Kandinsky, M.Chagall, P.Filonov and L.Popova.
 These works were followed later by Socialist Realism during the 1930s-1950s.
 The works by artists of the "Severe Style" from the 1960s are demonstrated in parallel with "underground" art, which started the "second wave" of Russian avant-garde.
 The exhibition is completed by works from the 1980s-1990s which, are continuously "open" because the Tretyakov Gallery is always prepared to increase its collection with the latest and most topical works by Russian artists.